Mashour bin Saud Al Saud

 Mashour bin Saud Al Saud (مشهور بن سعود آل سعود; 1954 – 21 November 2004) was a member of House of Saud, one of the children of King Saud who ruled Saudi Arabia between 1953 and 1964, and one of the grandsons of Saudi Arabia's founder King Abdulaziz.

 Early life

 Prince Mashour was born in Riyadh in 1954.
 He was a son of King Saud and Terkiyah Mohammed Al Abdulaziz.

 He began his education at King Abdulaziz school in Riyadh.
 He left the Kingdom with his cousin, Prince Khalid bin Faisal Al Saud, for the United States and studied at the Institute of George Washington.
-He received a bachelor's degree in political science at the University of California.

 Visit to the United States, 1957

 In 1957, King Saud made an official visit to Washington, D.C. carrying his three-year-old son, Prince Mashour, who was suffering an illness.
 U.S President Dwight D. Eisenhower tasked his personal physician to look after him at Walter Reed Hospital.